 The federal government's denial of recognition to same-sex marriages prior to United States v.
 Windsor meant that prior to 2013, the assets transferred in a divorce settlement were treated as gifts.
 Same-sex couples in states that deny them access to divorce can end their legal relationship at greater cost by bringing a civil suit.
 When Delaware and Minnesota legalized same-sex marriage in May 2013, they gave their respective state courts the authority to conduct divorce proceedings in cases where a same-sex couple married in the state but neither party resides in a state that recognizes their marriage.

 No, we are not an online company.
-We have an office at 469 Seventh Avenue (between 35th and 36th Street), Seventh Floor, New York, New York 10018.
+We have an office at 1180 Avenue of the Americas, 8th Floor, New York, New York 10036.
 We only use Internet as a tool to communicate with clients.

 However, if you feel more comfortable to see us face to face, you are more than welcome to visit our office.
 Remember - All consultations are free.

-Our office address is 469 Seventh Avenue (between 35th and 36th Street), Seventh Floor, New York, New York 10018.
-We are one block away from Macy’s and New York Penn Station.
+Our office address is 1180 Avenue of the Americas, 8h Floor, New York, New York 10036.
+We are one block away from Times Square and Rockefeller Center.

 For more information or simply to request help with filing forms please call us at (646) 715-5296